Aleurites moluccanus: Description

-The fruit is a drupe about 4–6 cm in diameter with one or two lobes; each lobe has a single soft, white, oily, kernel contained within a hard shell which is about 2 cm in diameter.
-The kernel is the source of candlenut oil.
+The fruit is a drupe about 4–6 cm in diameter with one or two lobes; each lobe has a single soft, white, oily kernel contained within a hard shell about 2 cm in diameter.
+These nuts, upon germinating, produce cotyledons or seed leaves up to 9 cm long by 5.5 cm wide.

 Taxonomy

-This plant was first described by Carl Linnaeus in his work Species Plantarum (Sp.
-Pl.
-2: 1006 (1753)) in 1753 as Jatropha moluccana.
-It was renamed as Aleurites moluccana in 1805 by Carl Ludwig Willdenow in a later edition of Species Plantarum (Sp.
-Pl.
-4: 590 (1805)), but the ending was corrected to match the gender of the Latin genus Aleurites moluccanus.
+This plant was first described by Carl Linnaeus in his Species Plantarum (1753) as Jatropha moluccana.
+It was renamed as Aleurites moluccana by Carl Ludwig Willdenow in an 1805 edition of Species Plantarum, but the ending was corrected to match the gender of the Latin genus Aleurites moluccanus.